-By setting user variable, the only particular user is able to run Java program.
-Other users on the system can not access Java installation file to run Java program.
+By setting user variables, the only particular user is able to run a Java program.
+Other users on the system can not access the Java installation file to run the Java program.

-If you want all user accessing Java installation files, set an environment variable in System variables.
-All the user can run Java program.
+If you want all users should be able to run Java application, set an environment variable in the System Variable.
+After this, all the user can run a Java program.

 Many programmers, knows how to set path in Java.
-But very few knows why there is a need for Java environment variables setup.
+But very few know why there is a need for Java environment variables setup.

 So let’s see…